joseibanezlujan/joseibanezlujan/README.md

 If you believe that I can be a good fit within your company, please feel free to reach out to me, and we can have a friendly chat over a virtual cup of coffee ☕.
 I'm excited to discuss it further with you!

-I am available to work in 📍 Madrid | 📍 Santa Cruz de Tenerife | 🌐 Remote (within Spain).
+I am available to work in 📍 Madrid | 🏝️ Santa Cruz de Tenerife | 🏡 Remote (within Spain).

-Regards 👋
+Best regards 👋

 ---